 Mastering Fine-Tuning of Large Language Models: From Basics to Advanced Techniques

 Welcome to the fascinating world of fine-tuning large language models (LLMs).
 In the realm of artificial intelligence, particularly in the development of generative models, fine-tuning stands as a crucial step for tailoring models to perform specific tasks with enhanced accuracy and efficiency.
-This article will take you through a comprehensive journey from the basics of fine-tuning to advanced methodologies, as taught by industry leader Tata Vasneyan, CEO of Lunar Tech.
+This article will take you through a comprehensive journey from the basics of fine-tuning to advanced methodologies.

 Introduction to Fine-Tuning